 Whether through retry logic, asynchronous processing or transactional consistency, the logic that was placed within the servers and databases in the past is now moved into the application itself.
 This is great progress and one that every software engineer should think about when building the next Facebook, Twitter or MySpace.

 Like most things that cannot be seen with one’s own eyes, public cloud security is a very real and very scary proposition.
 And, yet, consider the impact of the many thousands of applications contributing to the security of the public cloud.
 Whether in the form of attracting attackers, or offering forensic evidence, contributing security experiences for group review will only improve the security of any solution.
-Nowhere is this more true than in the public cloud.
+Nowhere is this truer than in the public cloud.

 Coupled with the “group effect” is the vast security expertise of the dedicated staff.
-Public cloud providers routinely recruit, hire and retain some of the most skilled security minded people in our industry.
+Public cloud providers routinely recruit, hire and retain some of the most skilled security-minded people in our industry.
 Compare this with the typical approach of one or two people dedicated to security in the best cases.
 Much more likely, security is something a system or application administrator does as a portion of their job.

 Public clouds provide such an enormous attack surface that in order to offer a secure platform they must be hardened, monitored and improved.
-While this level of effort and skillset certainly can be applied to any technical environment, the costs of implementing the required rigor is one that is typically only viable at scale.
-Couple this with the desire of some of the best security folks in the industry whom routinely seek out security challenges, and you have a focused group of experts at your behest.
+While this level of effort and skillset certainly can be applied to any technical environment, the costs of implementing the required rigor are one that is typically only viable at scale.
+Couple this with the desire of some of the best security folks in the industry who routinely seek out security challenges, and you have a focused group of experts at your behest.